Erasmus and international exchange students: application, choice of classes and registration

 The dates given below correspond to the calendar of the Anglophone Studies Department.
 Other Departments usually follow a similar calendar – however, please make sure you visit each Department’s webpage to confirm their dates (see the links listed in the section above).

-** Note that for some classes all the evaluation is done in classes during term, while for others exams take place after term.
+** Note on exams: for some classes all the evaluation is done in classes during term, while for others exams take place after term.
 Your instructor will explain whether or not you have to sit an exam in May.
+If as an international student, you already know you won’t be in Paris in May, please let your teachers know as soon as possible, so they can arrange an alternative.

 Welcome Week